 - To hit the broadest range of potential coders, you've got to show them the vast range of what programming can allow you to do.

 Middle English: via Old French from Latin codex, codic- (see codex).
-The term originally denoted a systematic collection of statutes made by Justinian or another of the later Roman emperors; compare with sense 3 of the noun (mid 18th century), the earliest modern sense.
+The term originally denoted a systematic collection of statutes made by one of the later Roman emperors, particularly that of Justinian; compare with sense 3 of the noun (mid 18th century), the earliest modern sense.

 This was originally a term for a system of laws; the sense ‘secret writing’ developed in the early 19th century.
 It comes from Latin codex, which developed from a simple meaning of a ‘a block of wood’, to ‘a block split into leaves or tablets’ thus ‘a book’.
 The related term codicil (Late Middle English) is from Latin codicillus, a diminutive of codex, and thus applies to a ‘small’ part of a legal document.